Panos1221/BackendAssessmentProject/README.md

 # Backend Developer Technical Assessment

-A .NET 8 Web API for managing Employees, Departments, and Projects.
+A .NET 8 Web API for managing Employees, Departments, and Projects with clean architecture principles.

 ## Tech Stack